nahuelcandia/mobile-app-maker/README.md

 with its look & feel.

-Shovel apps CMS templates offer a precise UI structure for designing a professional app that is designed with the practics you may already use in web developmentw.
+Shovel apps CMS templates offer a precise UI structure for designing a professional app that is designed with the practics you may already use in web development.

 ####About paths in templates